Shadowdrums/Pi-LCD-Monitor/README.md

 🌟 Your contributions and feedback are invaluable!
 Feel free to fork, pull, or open an issue to share your insights and suggestions.

 Thank you for exploring Pi-LCD-Monitor! 🎉

+### Note:

+Please ensure to replace `/path/to/ssh_lcd_monitor.py` with the actual path to your Python script in the Raspberry Pi filesystem.
+This README can be adjusted as per any additional features or changes you implement in your project moving forward!